-Rydde is a digital tool for organising clean-up operations and to register collected waste.
+Rydde is a digital tool for volunteer beach cleaners.

 Rydde includes an overview of planned and completed clean-up operations, shows clean-up statistics, and provides the opportunity to report littered areas.
-In Rydde, you can create clean-up operations and invite others to participate.
+At www.ryddenorge.no, you can register clean-up operations and invite others to participate.

-Rydde is available both as a web solution and app which provides you with key information when you are heading out to perform clean-up activities.
+Rydde is also available as an app, and you can easely register litter when you are out doing clean-ups.
 You can find information about the nearest waste management company that accepts marine litter, and where to find clean-up kits containing gloves and bags.

 Why use Rydde?